everestso/everestso/README.md

 + Witness to primality
 + Immorality and Witness Sets

-## Personal Note
-+ RUMOR HAS IT .... ..
-Someone in IT knows about/has access to bugging/hacking people (ala Revenge Series on Netflix).
-  + "...
-Everyone's doing it.
-You get an internet camera off dark net, just like X, next thing you know your watching people on your computer...
-Ha Ha..
-Ha Ha.."

 # Solved the Cart-Pole Problem with Deep Learning .... ..

 [https://github.com/everestso/Fall24Spring25/blob/main/c166DeepQLearning.ipynb](https://github.com/everestso/Fall24Spring25/blob/main/c166DeepQLearning.ipynb)